 Ritual immersion among the Jews meant complete immersion in water: every part of the body, even every hair had to be submerged in the water.
-Undoubtedly, this was also the practice in the New Testament church (Acts 8:36-39, Rom.
+This was also the original practice in the New Testament church (Acts 8:36-39, Rom.
 6:4).

-The connection between the Jewish ritual bath and Christian baptism has been demonstrated by discoveries such as a mikvah bath in Nazareth (part of a Christian synagogue complex) that was used for baptism by early Christian Jews.
-Its use is clear from the Christian graffiti found scratched in its sides.
+The connection between the Jewish ritual bath and Christian baptism has been demonstrated by discoveries such as a mikveh bath in Nazareth, part of a Jewish Christian synagogue complex, that was used for baptism by early Jewish believers in Jesus.
+Its use and the beliefs of those using it are clear from the Judeo-Christian graffiti found scratched in its sides.

 Q2: Is sprinkling an acceptable form of Baptism?

-A2: The first mention of anything other than complete immersion for baptism is in the Didache, a Christian manual from the late first or early 2nd centuries.
+A2: The first mention of anything other than complete immersion for baptism is in the Didache, a Christian manual from the late first or early second centuries.
 It affirms the preference for complete immersion.
-But in the absence of enough water, it permits pouring water three times on the head in the name of the Father, Son, and Holy Spirit (Didache VII.3).
+But in the absence of enough water, it permits pouring water three times on the head in the name of the Father, Son, and Holy Spirit (Didache 7.3).

-From the 2nd century, in the Western church, the practice of pouring became widespread.
+From the second century, in the Western church, the practice of pouring became widespread.
 This was done as the candidate stood with the lower part of his body submerged in water.
-Beginning in the 8th cent., this was replaced with a simple pouring of water (known as affusion).
-Affusion did not become the norm in the West until the 13th cent.
+Beginning in the 8th century, this was replaced with a simple pouring of water (known as affusion).
+Affusion did not become the norm in the West until the 13th century.
 It is the normal procedure in the Roman Catholic church today.

 Sprinkling with water (aspersion) is a variant form of affusion.
 The spread of affusion (and aspersion) accompanied the spread of infant baptism.